osome-iu/BotSlayer-CE/README.md

 If the container starts successfully, you should be able to find our frontend at `http://localhost:5000`, with logging running at `http://localhost:9001`.

+Users are recommended AGAINST exposing port `9001` to external users, because it contains debugging information, including certain settings in database and middleware.
+One secure way for developer to gain access to the logging interface is `SSH tunnel` as follow

+    ssh -L{destination_port}:localhost:9001 remoteHostIP

 ## Summary of BotSlayer-CE

 As social media became major platforms for political campaigns and discussions of other important issues, concerns have been growing about manipulation of the information ecosystem by bad actors.